f0r4y312/jquery-stylesheet/README.md

 jQuery StyleSheet
 =================

-jQuery.stylesheet plugin allows you to make on the fly changes to CSS rules included in a page.
+jQuery.stylesheet plugin allows you to add, remove and make changes to CSS rules on the fly.

 Applying a change to a CSS rule can be more efficient than looping through matching elements and applying the same change to each, especially if there are many elements,